 In Sacramento, California, a new program was started to help refugees and immigrants understand their legal rights.
 The “Understanding Your RIghts” program was sparked by an increase in refugee groups moving into the area, and a need to educate these newly arrived people of their rights.
 Listen to hear more about this new program that will help people understand the laws in the United States.

 Current Event April 9, 2018

-Every ten years the U.S. Census Bureau aims to count every person living in the United States.
-Data from the census directly affects how billions of dollars in federal and state aid is given to local and state governments.
-The next census is on April 1, 2020, and the questions have been approved and released.
-Included in this census is the question: Is this person a citizen of the United States?
-Some states have fears about how this question will affect the response rate, and then affect their state budgets.
-Listen to hear more about the changes to the 2020 census questions.
+Every ten years the U.S. Census Bureau aims to count every person living in the United States, and the next census begins on April 1, 2020.
+Data from the census directly affects how billions of dollars in federal and state aid are allocated to local and state governments.
+When the questions were initially approved and released, they included the question: Is this person a citizen of the United States?
+Some states expressed fears about how this question would affect the response rate, which would impact their state budgets.
+Listen to hear more about the proposed changes to the 2020 census questions.